Prasanna-icefire/Pluto_Wrapper/README.md

 To Takeoff :
     my_pluto.take_off()

-To land:
+To land :
     my_pluto.land()

-To move the drone forward()
+To move the drone forward() :
     my_pluto.forward()

-To move the drone backward()
+To move the drone backward() :
     my_pluto.backward()

-To move the drone left
+To move the drone left :
     my_pluto.left()

-To move the drone right
+To move the drone right :
     my_pluto.right()

-To rotate the drone right
+To rotate the drone right :
     my_pluto.right_yaw()

-To rotate the drone left
+To rotate the drone left :
     my_pluto.left_yaw()